 It’s a little surprising that harmonicas aren’t more popular with kids, especially since they are sort of the perfect beginner instrument.
-They are cheap, easy to play, very portable, and they are already tuned to a certain scale so you can’t really hit a bad note.
+They are cheap, easy to play, very portable, and they are already tuned to a specific scale so you can’t hit a wrong note.

-So if you are thinking about getting your kids into music, but you aren’t quite ready to commit to an expensive guitar or piano, then have a look at the harmonica, because it really is an ideal starter instrument for kids.
-Luckily for you, we have rounded up lots of amazing resources that can help you get started.
+So if you are thinking about getting your kids into music, but you aren’t quite ready to commit to an expensive guitar or piano, then have a look at the harmonica because it is an ideal starter instrument for kids.
+Luckily for you, we have rounded up lots of excellent resources that can help you get started.

 Where to Start

-Obviously you will need to get a harmonica before you can do anything.
-There are a number of different types of harmonicas (or the harp as it is also known), the two most popular types being the diatonic and the chromatic.
-A diatonic generally has 10 holes and each harmonica comes in different keys (like C, A, B, F#, etc.).
+You will need to get a harmonica before you can do anything.
+There are several different types of harmonicas (or the harp as it is also known), the two most popular types being the diatonic and the chromatic.
+A diatonic generally has ten holes, and each harmonica comes in different keys (like C, A, B, F#, etc.).
 A chromatic harp has a button on the side that lets the player play all 12 keys and are much harder to play than a diatonic.

 What Kind Should you get

-There are lots of cheap harmonicas for children available, so a good place to start is with Hohner.
-Hohner has been making harmonicas for the last 150 years and basically sets the standard for quality with lots of harmonicas to choose from.
+There are lots of cheap harmonicas for children available, so an excellent place to start is with Hohner.
+Hohner has been making harmonicas for the last 150 years and sets the standard for quality with lots of harmonicas to choose from.

 Harmonica Websites and Free Online Lessons

-- Harmonica for Children is another really good site with online lessons for kids.
-It also has a lot of common children’s songs that kids can play along to.
+- Harmonica for Children is another excellent site with online lessons for kids.
+It also has a lot of familiar children’s songs that kids can play along to.